Moon Sang-min

-Moon Sang-min (문상민; born April 14, 2000), is a South Korean actor.
-He gained recognition for his role as Grand Prince Seongnam in Under the Queen's Umbrella (2022).
+Moon Sang-min (문상민; born April 14, 2000), is a South Korean actor and model.
+He is best known for his roles in Under the Queen's Umbrella (2022) and Wedding Impossible (2024).
+Moon was awarded Best New Actor award for his role in Under the Queen's Umbrella at the 59th Baeksang Arts Awards in 2023.

 Early life

 Moon Sang-min was born on April 14, 2000, in Cheongju, North Chungcheong Province.
-His family consists of his parents and an elder brother.
+His family consists of his parents and an older brother.
 He graduated from the Fashion Model Department at Hanlim Multi Art School, and is currently attending Sungkyunkwan University.

 Career

 As a model, he walked his first runway at the 2018 F/W Sewing Boundaries Collection in 2018.
 In 2019, he made his acting debut in the web drama 4 Reasons Why I Hate Christmas.

 In 2021, Moon played the role of a young detective in Netflix series My Name.
 Then in 2022, he starred in the tvN historical drama Under the Queen's Umbrella.
-His performance as Prince Seongnam led to an increased popularity and recognition for him, and reportedly more than 20 advertising deals were offered to him by various companies.
+His performance as Grand Prince Seongnam led to an increased popularity and recognition for him, and reportedly more than 20 advertising deals were offered to him by various companies.